Skip to content

 PermissionsService.getUserPermissions(userId, tenantId, activeRoleKeys) accepts a third argument and filters the UserRole query to role.key IN activeRoleKeys before compilation. ensurePermissionsLoaded reads request.user.roles (already narrowed) and passes it as activeRoleKeys.
 The result: permission checks only ever see grants relevant to the active profile.

-RecordAccessContext.roles (consumed by record-level helpers like studentsForAccessContext, students.service.ts:updateForAccessContext, referents.service.ts) is populated from request.user.roles, so it shares the narrowing semantics: a referent session sees ['referent'] and a teacher session sees ['teacher', ...employee-roles].
-Helpers branching on ctx.roles.includes('referent' | 'teacher' | …) therefore reflect the active session's profile, not the user's full capability set.
+RecordAccessContext.roles (consumed by entity policies like StudentsPolicy, and service methods like students.service.ts:updateForAccessContext, referents.service.ts) is populated from request.user.roles, so it shares the narrowing semantics: a referent session sees ['referent'] and a teacher session sees ['teacher', ...employee-roles].
+Policy branches on ctx.roles.includes('referent' | 'teacher' | …) therefore reflect the active session's profile, not the user's full capability set.

 Route Protection